Our Weekly Market Snapshot is brought to you by:

 Chinese industrial production (Oct) rose 5.9% y/y (versus +5.8% expected); fixed asset investment rose 5.7% YTD (versus +5.5% expected); retail sales rose 8.6% y/y (versus +9.2% expected).

 The week ahead

 Canadian inflation and retail sales data

-US and Canadian housing data
+US housing data

 Your Wealth Management Resources Team at Capital Core Financial